-You can wear a thick, lined wetsuit or a thin one that you’ll layer over base pieces.
-Sometimes divers who know they will be using a wetsuit in multiple locations and climates will choose the latter option so that they don’t need a second suit.
+You can wear a thick, lined wetsuit or a thin suit that you’ll layer over base pieces.
+Sometimes divers who know they will be using a wetsuit in multiple locations and climates will choose the latter option so that they don’t need a second wetsuit.

-Options for Men
+Options for Men to Wear Underneath

 As a guy, you’ve probably got your standard board shorts for every beach and boat outing.
 They’re comfortable and they look great.
-Unfortunately, they don’t hold up well under a suit, usually getting bunched up and caught because of the loose material.
+Unfortunately, they don’t hold up well under a wetsuit, usually getting bunched up and caught because of the loose material.

 Instead, your best bet is to go with one of these alternatives:

 Sure, they’ll feel uncomfortably tight at first, but fitted diving or bicycle shorts will give you some extra warmth and allow you to get in and out of wetsuits easily.
 The best ones for diving come in neoprene shorts adding extra insulation.
 The advantage is that neoprene is buoyant and warmer than other materials.

 Neoprene bicycle shorts are a great protection layer to keep yourself from chafing and to provide extra warmth.
 It also makes it easy to change into and out of the wetsuit.

 In cold water, it’s going to be vital to keep your torso warm and cozy, so finding a good undershirt is key.
 Luckily, there are plenty of options, ranging in thickness and heat-retaining material.

 Full body jumpsuit

 These tightly-fitted long-sleeved onesies are usually available in neoprene or another similar material and are great for colder waters.